chrisracha/suking-tindahan/README.md

 * The Movie Database (TMDb) for its extensive API.
 * Bhushan et al. (2024) for insights into mood-based genre classification.
 * Research on decision fatigue in streaming services (Furey, 2023; Joseph, 2025).
-* Information on streaming search engines like JustWatch (Tubb, n.d.).
-* Google Cloud Natural Language API (referenced as a potential future enhancement for sentiment analysis).